microsoft/OSSGadget/README.md

 Each of the programs self-documents information on command line options (`--help`).

 ### Building from Source
-OSS Gadget builds with standard `dotnet build` commands.
+OSS Gadget builds with standard `dotnet build` commands and includes tests via `dotnet test`.

 See [Building from Source](https://github.com/microsoft/OSSGadget/wiki/Building-from-Source) in the wiki for information on building from source.